MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

 This project establishes a robust platform for AI agents to participate in a simulated stock market environment.
-I engineered three distinct AI investor prototypes—fully autonomous, human-in-the-loop, and an interactive chatbot—all powered by OpenAI's Agents SDK and gpt-4o-mini.
+I engineered three distinct AI investor prototypes: fully autonomous, human-in-the-loop, and an interactive chatbot all powered by OpenAI's Agents SDK and gpt-4o-mini.
 These agents interface with a custom-built market simulation via an AWS-hosted Model Context Protocol server, enabling data-driven investment decisions evaluated through key performance metrics.
 The comprehensive system functions as a controlled laboratory for assessing AI agent performance with various tools, with all outcomes visualized via a dynamic Power BI dashboard.

 ## **Loan Fraud Detection ([Link](https://github.com/MattPickard/Project_Portfolio/tree/main/Loan_Fraud_Detection_Project))**